transifex/transifex-javascript/packages/express/README.md

   // header fail to produce a result, default: 'en'
   sourceLocale: String,

-  // If the server should periodically refetch translations from Transifex,
+  // If the server should periodically refetch translations from Wordsmith,
   // default: true
   daemon: Boolean,